-Whether you’re a tourist, traveller or Barcelona digital nomad, the city’s Gothic Quarter is one you can’t miss.
+Whether you’re a tourist, traveler, or Barcelona digital nomad, the city’s Gothic Quarter is one you can’t miss.

-You’ll be in awe when you walk by the marvellous architecture of the Barcelona Cathedral.
+You’ll be in awe when you walk by the marvelous architecture of the Barcelona Cathedral.
 If you’re looking to shop, check out Le Swing Vintage for curated second-hand designer pieces.

 Craving for a bite in the middle of exploring?
 Pop by Artisa Barcelona for a taste of their organic coffee and a selection of small bites (or a brunch if you prefer).